Range of Motion

 The Ego Problem

 The most common reason people use partial reps is to lift more weight.
 Half-squatting 150kg looks more impressive than full-squatting 100kg, but the full squat will build more muscle and strength.
-Check your ego at the door.
+The issue is not partial reps themselves, but using them to avoid the harder and often more productive full range of motion.

 When to Limit Range of Motion